-LEAF Cedar AM / Apple PM
+LEAF Beech AM / Cherry PM

 As L.E.A.F. will take place no matter the weather, it is essential that children are dressed appropriately.
 Children are invited to wear their L.E.A.F. clothes to school to reduce time spent changing.
 Children will need to bring their uniform to change into for the rest of the day.
 This is particularly important as they may get wet during their session and we want them to change into warm, dry clothing for the rest of their day.